If isn’t personal what the heck is it?

 Author Interviews That Rock

-Okay Kit, please tell the readers a little bit about yourself & your book.
+Okay Kristen, please tell the readers a little bit about yourself & your book.
 What is the blurb on your book cover?

 Just to get us started, how old are you?